BestTimesToVisit.com Logo

 RENFE Trains (Cercanías & Media Distancia)

-Spain's national rail network is excellent for connecting major cities like Granada and Málaga to towns within the Sierra Nevada foothills.
-Cercanías are commuter trains, while Media Distancia cover longer regional routes, perfect for reaching gateway towns before heading into the mountains.
+Spain's national rail network is excellent for connecting major cities like Granada and Málaga to smaller towns in the foothills of the Sierra Nevada.
+Cercanías are commuter trains, while Media Distancia are regional services, perfect for reaching gateway towns before heading into the mountains.

 ALSA Buses